mindspore-ai/docs/docs/programming_guide/source_en/operators.md

 ## Overview

 Operators of MindSpore can be classified based on the operator usage and operator functions.
+The following example code runs in PyNative mode.

 ## Operator Usage